 I came to know about the difference after many years when I started baking.
 In fact, when I was in Gurgaon a friend requested me to bake her an authentic Dundee cake.
 Since then I bake it every year.
 I have tried several recipes and obviously searched a bit for the famous Dundee cake and yes some interesting history exists!

-As the story goes, this particular variety is invented by the Scotish bakers and probably prepared first keeping in mind the preferences of Mary, Queen of Scots who reigned in Scotland back in 16th Century.
-It is said that she didn't like Glazed Cherries and hence a light fruitcake was prepared for her devoid of the cherries and specifically with blanched Almonds and named Dundee Cake.
-This cake, however, named after the Keilers of Dundee when it was made commercially first in the 19th century.
+As the story goes, this particular variety is invented by Scottish bakers and probably prepared first keeping in mind the preferences of Mary, Queen of Scots who reigned in Scotland back in the 16th Century.
+It is said that she didn't like Glazed Cherries and hence a light fruitcake was prepared for her devoid of cherries and specifically with blanched Almonds and named Dundee Cake.
+This cake, however, was named after the Keilers of Dundee when it was made commercially first in the 19th century.
 At this time, however, they started incorporating Glazed Cherries while baking the cake.

 Traditional Dundee Cake is actually a form of light fruit cake, decorated with Blanched Almonds on the top and is a very good alternative to typical rich fruit cake.
 Another important thing about the recipe is there is no need to soak dry fruits in alcohol to make this version of fruitcake.
 This means this is actually a type of last-minute Christmas cake!